SA’s REPS VPP Rebate: Boost Your Home Battery Subsidy

 The supporting evidence required is detailed on the page linked to above.

-From there, the MAC Trade Services team will assess your application and if successful, will provide confirmation and the Activity Record, required under REPS.
-The VPP retailer will also receive this information.
+From there, the REPS activity provider will assess your application and, if approved, they will send confirmation plus the official REPS Activity Record for your Battery/VPP connection.
+This record is part of the compliance paperwork needed so the activity can be counted under REPS and the rebate paid.
 The rebate will then be sent to you via bank transfer.
 Payment processing may take up to 60 days.

 By the way, if you want a good-quality home battery and professional installation at a reasonable price, you’re already in the right place: